crewstyle/OlympusZeus/README.md

     )

 Adding an `image`
 NOTA: the Tea Theme Options package offers a large set of background patterns.
-If you want them, set the `default` attribute to `true`
+If you want them, set the `default` attribute to `true`.

     array(
         'type' => 'image',